 Chief Medical Officer, MBBCh MMed FRACS FCS (SA)

 Professor Peter Friedland is the Company’s Chief Medical Officer.
-Prof Friedland is an ENT (ear, nose and throat) specialist, associate professor at the University of Western Australia and professor at the University of Notre Dame, Fremantle.
-He holds several national appointments including memberships of the board of the Australian Society of Otorhinolaryngology Head & Neck Surgery at Royal Australian College of Surgeons (RACS), the Panel of Clinical Experts for the Australian Government Department of Health and the MBS (Medical Benefit Schemes) National ENT Taskforce.
-Prof Friedland, a surgeon scientist at Sir Charles Gairdner hospital and Joondalup Health Campus.
+Prof Friedland is an ENT (ear, nose and throat) specialist, professor at the University of Western Australia and professor at the University of Notre Dame, Fremantle.
+He holds several appointments, including Chair in Otolaryngology Head and Neck Surgery at the University of Western Australia, and memberships of the board of the Australian Society of Otorhinolaryngology Head & Neck Surgery at Royal Australian College of Surgeons (RACS), the Panel of Clinical Experts for the Australian Government Department of Health, and the MBS (Medical Benefit Schemes) National ENT Taskforce.
+Prof Friedland is a surgeon-scientist at Sir Charles Gairdner Hospital and Joondalup Health Campus.
 He is currently engaged in multidisciplinary clinical research in head and neck cancer, hearing loss rehabilitation and nasal disease.
-In the last decade, he has published more than 50 peer reviewed scientific articles and delivered more than 150 conference presentations and invited lectures.
+In the last decade, he has published more than 70 peer reviewed scientific articles and delivered more than 150 conference presentations and invited lectures.
 Prior to immigrating to Australia in 2009, he was clinical head of the ENT department at the University of Witwatersrand, Donald Gordon Medical Centre, Johannesburg, South Africa.
 Prof Friedland was appointed Mr. Nelson Mandela’s ENT specialist from 2000 to 2009.